Self-testing mutually unbiased bases in the prepare-and-measure scenario: Acknowledgements

-\prlparagraph{Acknowledgements} We would like to thank Micha{\l} Oszmaniec for fruitful discussions.
+We would like to thank Micha{\l} Oszmaniec for fruitful discussions.
 MF acknowledges support from the Polish NCN grant Sonata~UMO-2014/14/E/ST2/00020.
-JK acknowledges support under POLONEZ programme which has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement no.~665778.
+JK acknowledges support from the National Science Centre, Poland (grant no.~2016/23/P/ST2/02122).
+This project is carried out under POLONEZ programme which has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement no.~665778.

 \onecolumngrid